-OnScreen will ALWAYS open at the last saved position.
-Originally designed to ALWAYS save the current position after moving OnScreen, this has been added to address customers who dislike this default action or where confused by the fact that sometimes OnScreen did not open in their "saved" position.
-When On, OnScreen will execute a Menu | Position | Save Position command when a move has been completed.
-Turn this option Off to prevent these saves after moving OnScreen.
+OnScreen with CrossScanner will ALWAYS open at the last saved position.

+Originally designed to ALWAYS save the current position after moving with CrossScanner will execute a Menu | Position | Save Position command when a move has been completed.
+Turn this option Off to prevent these saves after moving OnScreen with CrossScanner.